 MCC’s national service learning and civic engagement center was only possible with the financial support from many civic-minded foundations and organizations.
 MCC wants to publicly express its deep appreciation to CCNCCE’s valued partners and supporters, including the Corporation for National and Community Service’s Learn and Serve America-Higher Education program, the Kettering Foundation, Campus Compact (through funding from the Bill and Melinda Gates Foundation), Arizona Community Foundation, Arizona Foundation for Women, Freeport McMoRan Copper and Gold Foundation, and The Teagle Foundation.

 For 25 years, CCNCCE disseminated its service learning funds through grants to community colleges throughout the U.S. and its territories to help them develop or enhance service learning and civic engagement programs.
 In its national leadership role, CCNCCE built a network of community college educators who incorporated service learning and civic engagement across a variety of academic disciplines within their colleges and later became role models for other colleges to replicate their work.
-CCNCCE’s different grantee cohorts focused on wide-ranging issues such as service learning in STEM disciplines; collaboration among universities, community colleges, and nonprofits to address community needs; disaster preparedness; environmental and health challenges; human trafficking awareness and prevention; green building; dry bags for camping; and civic, ethical, and moral responsibility.
+CCNCCE’s different grantee cohorts focused on wide-ranging issues such as service learning in STEM disciplines; collaboration among universities, community colleges, and nonprofits to address community needs; disaster preparedness; environmental and health challenges; human trafficking awareness and prevention; green building and civic, ethical, and moral responsibility.

 “The success of CCNCCE would not have transpired had it not been for the vision and commitment of Dr. Paul Elsner, former chancellor of the Maricopa Community College District, and all the dedication and passion of the faculty, staff, and administrators at the community colleges with whom I have had the pleasure to work, along with the funders who believed in and supported our work,” said Lyvier Conss, founding executive director of CCNCCE.